 They’ll compare the best mortgage rates and terms to find the best mortgage for you.

-You can also use our mortgage cost calculator to work out the monthly and total cost of your mortgage.
+You can use our mortgage cost calculator to work out the monthly and total cost of your mortgage.
 Plus, you can compare the cost of two mortgages – for example, the SVR vs a remortgage.

 An SVR mortgage is a type of variable rate mortgage you’re moved onto when your fixed-term mortgage deal ends.
-So if you take out a 5 year fixed rate mortgage, you’ll move to your lender’s standard variable rate at the end of the 5 year term unless you remortgage onto a new deal.
+So if you take out a 5 year fixed rate mortgage, you’ll typically move to your lender’s standard variable rate at the end of the 5 year term unless you remortgage onto a new deal.

 Each lender sets its own SVR and this can be much higher than the Bank of England base rate.